Worlds of the Imperium

 Worlds of the Imperium was serialized in Fantastic in 1961.

 Worlds of the Imperium is a science fiction novel by American writer Keith Laumer.

-It originally appeared in Fantastic Stories of the Imagination between February and April 1961.
-The following year it was published by Ace Books as an Ace Double with Seven from the Stars by Marion Zimmer Bradley.
-It is an example of an alternate history novel in which a man from our reality becomes involved with another parallel world in which the American Revolution never happened and the secret of inter-world travel came under the control of the British Empire, which forged a unified Imperial world-state known as the Imperium.
+It originally appeared in serial form in the magazine Fantastic Stories of the Imagination between February and April 1961.
+The following year it was published in collected form by Ace Books as an Ace Double with Seven from the Stars by Marion Zimmer Bradley.
+The movel is an example of an alternate history novel in which a man from our reality becomes involved with another parallel world in which the American Revolution never happened and the secret of inter-world travel came under the control of the British Empire, which forged a unified Imperial world-state known as the Imperium.

 Plot summary

 Brion Bayard, an American diplomat on assignment in Stockholm, Sweden, is kidnapped by agents from a parallel universe.
 He is taken to the Earth of the Imperium, which rules most of the civilized world from London, having been formed by the union of the British Empire, which included America, the German and Austro-Hungarian empires, and Sweden.
 He is impressed by the commitment to duty of the Imperial officials he meets and is attracted to a lady.
 A mid-rank official is this world's Hermann Göring, who – as Nazi Germany never existed – seems to be a decent person.

 The Maxoni-Cocini drive, invented by Italians Giulio Maxoni and Carlo Cocini at the end of the 19th century, enables traveling between parallel universes.
 However, its development was extremely dangerous; almost all the time lines where it was attempted were destroyed, leaving a region known as the Blight.
 The few where the Earth survived are known as Blight Insulars, or BIs.
-BI-1 is the Imperium, where the Maxoni-Cocini drive was used to trade with time lines beyond the Blight.
+BI-1 is the Imperium, where the Maxoni-Cocini drive is used to trade with time lines beyond the Blight.
 BI-3 is Bayard's home world.

 The reason for Bayard's abduction is that the Imperium is under attack from BI-2, where Imperial Germany won the First World War but failed to consolidate its victory, with a chaotic and highly destructive war continuing to rage for generations.
-This world, which was not believed to have the Maxoni-Cocini drive until it was determined to be the source of increasingly destructive raids, including the detonation of an atomic bomb, something the Imperium never developed (and does not fully understand).
+This world was not believed to have the Maxoni-Cocini drive until it was determined to be the source of increasingly destructive raids, including the detonation of an atomic bomb, something the Imperium never developed (and does not fully understand).
 It is ruled by a dictator ...
 Brion Bayard.